My kids start school this week. I’ll have one in Kindergarten, one in 5th grade, and one in 7th (at a new school!).

 Today I’m excited to share Anna Graham’s story.
 Anna is the sewing pattern designer, craft book author, and blogger behind Noodlehead.
 Her bag and quilt patterns are stylish and sophisticated and include straightforward instructions that help anyone succeed at sewing.
 Ann was an art major in college and her career path didn’t lead straight to where she is today.

 My first job was as a ‘Marketing Director’ for a commercial/industrial general contractor.
 I remember when I was applying that I had to look up what a general contractor was just to be sure!
 I was fresh out of college at the time and of course had other work experiences, but I consider the marketing job my first official job and I stayed in that position for over 10 years.

-I did mostly graphic design, photography and a lot of work that involved the company employees.
+I did mostly graphic designer tasks, photography and a lot of work that involved the company employees.
 Currently I own and operate my business, Noodlehead which is a sewing pattern design company that I (unknowingly) started in 2010.
 I say unknowingly because it definitely didn’t feel like a business back then, I’m grateful that I did begin at that point, but it did take a while for me to feel like it was a ‘real business’.

 You Really Can Do Anything